-One issue that we face in Iqaluit and in regional centres is how challenging it is for young professional Inuit to get into the homeownership.
-Right now, with the rates that housing has escalated in recent years, our young professionals who are hardworking and have good jobs are priced out of the market.
+One issue that we face in Iqaluit and in regional centres is how challenging it is for young professional Inuit to get into homeownership.
+Right now, with the rates that housing has escalated in recent years, our young professionals who are hard-working and have good jobs are priced out of the market.
 Have you put any thought into specific programming for that demographic to assist them in being able to buy their own home?
 Thank you, Mr. Chairman.

 Hon.
 Lorne Kusugak: Thank you, Mr. Chairman.
-It is frustrating, it must be very frustrating for young professional Nunavummiut to look for a house, and they're priced out right at the stop, and/or they have never heard about the unit being for sale and it's gone, or by the time that they apply for the mortgage programs and what have you, the unit is already gone.
+It is frustrating.
+It must be very frustrating for young professional Nunavummiut to look for a house and they're priced out right at the top and/or they have never heard about the unit being for sale and it's gone, or by the time that they apply for the mortgage programs and what have you, the unit is already gone.

-One of the things that's attuned to that is just the enormous cost to build a house.
-I think the corporation has done really well in the last year by getting contracts that are coming in at \$600-\$700 a square foot instead of \$1,000-\$1,500 a square foot.
-Hopefully, that will, at some time kick in, and be passed on to potential homeowners.
-There is a need there.
-When you take a look at Iqaluit and Rankin Inlet, for an example, the cost of land is so expensive to develop.
-At the end of the day, that all gets passed on to the homeowner, so not only do you have to look at dropping the price of the labour to do that, but also the price of the land.
+One of the things that are attuned to that is just the enormous cost to build a house.
+I think the corporation has done really well in the last year by getting contracts that are coming in at \$600 to \$700 a square foot instead of \$1,000 to \$1,500 a square foot.
+Hopefully that will kick in at some time and be passed on to potential homeowners, but there is a need there.

-I know in Rankin Inlet there's a price difference between a first-time homeowner and the second-time or more homeowner.
-I think there's room to work on those, but I also think that when we watch the, just a few weeks ago, NCC went out and asked for a quote for a number of modular homes.
-They're coming in at about \$500-\$600 a square foot.
+When you take a look at Iqaluit and Rankin Inlet, for example, the cost of land is so expensive to develop.
+At the end of the day, it all gets passed on to the homeowner, so not only do you have to look at dropping the price of the labour to do that but also the price of the land.
+I know that in Rankin Inlet there's a price difference between a first-time homeowner and the second-time or more homeowner.
+I think there's room to work on those, but just a few weeks ago, the NCC went out and asked for a quote for a number of modular homes.
+They're coming in at about \$500 to \$600 a square foot.
 That might be the way to go.

-I also think that at one time, it was highly touted to have stick built homes in Nunavut, and housing corporation was always directed to build stick built homes because that creates employment in Nunavut.
+I also think that at one time, it was highly touted to have stick-built homes in Nunavut, and the housing corporation was always directed, "You have to build stick-built homes because it creates employment in Nunavut."
 Yes, that's true, but I think we're in such desperate need of houses right now that the cheapest way we can get them is priority.
 I'm hopeful that that will help potential homeowners.

-The other program that we're putting out there is the ability to buy existing housing association homes, and maybe that would attract some future first-time homeowners.
+The other program that we're putting out there is the ability to buy existing housing association homes and maybe that would attract some future first-time homeowners.
 Thank you, Mr. Chairman.

 Mr. Lightstone: Thank you, Mr. Chairman.
 I appreciate the minister's response.
-Nunavut Housing Corporation has had the Tenant-to-Owner Program for quite some time, and I believe it has been put on hold in recent years.
-I think that is an excellent opportunity for young professionals to get into the housing market, and I do appreciate the minister's response.
-I hope over the next two years, we will see some movement in that area.
+The Nunavut Housing Corporation has had the Tenant-to-Owner Program for quite some time and I believe it has been put on hold in recent years.
+I think that is an excellent opportunity for our young professionals to get into the housing market.
+I do appreciate the minister's response and I hope that over the next two years, we will see some movement in that area.

-One of the other items in the mandate is review and improve the delivery of the Government of Nunavut's staff housing.
+One of the other items in the mandate is "Review and improve the delivery of Government of Nunavut staff housing."